PlutoHu21/EMATM0054_21_22/Pololu3PI.md

 - Returning home (to where the robot started).
 - Writing a general solution to solve the line traversal in either direction.

 In approaching this task, you are encouraged to first of all simplify the problem(s) where necessary.
 Later, you are encouraged to explore more difficult configurations of the line.
-The objetive of this task is to test and develop your skill.
+The objective of this task is to test and develop your skill.
+You will later draw on your skill to produce an insightful and meaningful experiment with your 3Pi+ robot as part of your Summative Assessment for the unit.

 The following additional materials are also available to you:
 - A video demonstration of a solution to this Line Following Challenge is <a href="https://www.youtube.com/embed/IbfQaGqX-YU">available via Youtube.</a>